Piracy off the coast of Somalia: Weaponry and funding

 The pirates obtain most of their weapons from Yemen, but a significant number are sourced from Mogadishu, Somalia's capital.
 Weapons dealers in the capital receive a deposit from a hawala dealer on behalf of the pirates and the weapons are then driven to Puntland, where the pirates pay the balance.
 Various photographs of pirates in situ indicate that their weapons are predominantly AK-47, AKM, Type 56, RPK, PKM, RPG-7, and Tokarev pistols.
 Additionally, given the particular origin of their weaponry, they are likely to have hand grenades such as the RGD-5 or F1.

 The funding of piracy operations is now structured in a stock exchange, with investors buying and selling shares in upcoming attacks in a bourse in Harardhere.
 Pirates say ransom money is paid in large-denomination US dollar bills.
 It is delivered to them in burlap sacks, which are either dropped from helicopters or cased in waterproof suitcases loaded onto tiny skiffs.
 To authenticate the banknotes, pirates use currency-counting machines, the same technology used at foreign exchange bureaus worldwide.
 According to one pirate, these machines are, in turn, purchased from business connections in Dubai, Djibouti, and other areas.
 Hostages seized by the pirates usually have to wait 45 days or more for the ships' owners to pay the ransom and secure their release.

 In 2008, there were also allegations that the pirates received assistance from some members of the Somali diaspora.
 Somali expatriates, including some members of the Somali community in Canada, reportedly offered funds, equipment and information.

 According to the head of the UN's counter-piracy division, Colonel John Steed, the Al-Shabaab group in 2011 increasingly sought to cooperate with the pirate gangs in the face of dwindling funds and resources for their own activities.
 Steed, however, acknowledged that he had no definite proof of operational ties between the pirates and the Islamist militants.
 Detained pirates also indicated to UNODC officials that some measure of cooperation with Al-Shabaab militants was necessary, as they have increasingly launched maritime raids from areas in southern Somalia controlled by the insurgent outfit.
 Al-Shabaab members have also extorted the pirates, demanding protection money from them and forcing seized pirate gang leaders in Harardhere to hand over 20% of future ransom proceeds.
 It has been suggested that al-Qaeda have received funding from pirate operations.
 A maritime intelligence source told CBS News that it was "'inconceivable' to Western intelligence agencies that al Qaeda would not be getting some financial reward from the successful hijackings".
 They go on to express concern about this funding link being able to keep the group satisfied, as piracy gains more publicity and higher ransoms.

+By 2025, new pirates have emerged with satellite phones and heavy weapons, based on evidence of increased arms sales between the al-Shabaab and Houthis.
+The fundamental Somali piracy model remains unchanged.
+They still lack onshore abilities to offload cargo held by maritime vessels, preferring to capture crew for ransom.